numpy/numpy/doc/source/reference/random/new-or-different.rst

 .. _new-or-different:

+.. currentmodule:: numpy.random

 What's New or Different
 -----------------------

 .. warning::

-  The Box-Muller method used to produce NumPy's normals is no longer available in :class:`~randomgen.generator.RandomGenerator`.
-It is not possible to reproduce the random values using :class:`~randomgen.generator.RandomGenerator` for the normal distribution or any other distribution that relies on the normal such as the gamma or student's t.
-If you require backward compatibility, a legacy generator, :class:`~randomgen.legacy.LegacyGenerator`, has been created which can fully reproduce the sequence produced by NumPy.
+  The Box-Muller method used to produce NumPy's normals is no longer available in `~.RandomGenerator`.
+It is not possible to reproduce the exact random values using ``RandomGenerator`` for the normal distribution or any other distribution that relies on the normal such as the `numpy.random.gamma` or `numpy.random.standard_t`.
+If you require backward compatibility, a legacy generator, `~.legacy.
+  LegacyGenerator`, has been created which can fully reproduce the exact byte sequence produced by legacy code.

-* :func:`~randomgen.entropy.random_entropy` provides access to the system source of randomness that is used in cryptographic applications (e.g., ``/dev/urandom`` on Unix).
+* `~.entropy.random_entropy` provides access to the system source of randomness that is used in cryptographic applications (e.g., ``/dev/urandom`` on Unix).
-* Simulate from the complex normal distribution (:meth:`~randomgen.generator.RandomGenerator.complex_normal`)
+* Simulate from the complex normal distribution (`~.RandomGenerator.complex_normal`)
-* The normal, exponential and gamma generators use 256-step Ziggurat methods which are 2-10 times faster than NumPy's default implementation in :meth:`~randomgen.generator.RandomGenerator.standard_normal`, :meth:`~randomgen.generator.RandomGenerator.standard_exponential` or :meth:`~randomgen.generator.RandomGenerator.standard_gamma`.
+* The normal, exponential and gamma generators use 256-step Ziggurat methods which are 2-10 times faster than NumPy's default implementation in `~.RandomGenerator.standard_normal`, `~.RandomGenerator.standard_exponential` or `~.RandomGenerator.standard_gamma`.
 * The Box-Muller used to produce NumPy's normals is no longer available.
-* All basic random generators functions to produce doubles, uint64s and uint32s via CTypes (:meth:`~randomgen.xoroshiro128.Xoroshiro128.ctypes`) and CFFI (:meth:`~randomgen.xoroshiro128.Xoroshiro128.cffi`).
+* All basic random generators functions to produce doubles, uint64s and uint32s via CTypes (`~.xoroshiro128.Xoroshiro128. ctypes`) and CFFI (`~.xoroshiro128.Xoroshiro128.cffi`).
   This allows these basic RNGs to be used in numba.
 * The basic random number generators can be used in downstream projects via Cython.

 .. ipython:: python

-  from numpy.random.randomgen import Xoroshiro128
+  from  numpy.random import Xoroshiro128
   import numpy.random
   rg = Xoroshiro128().generator
   %timeit rg.standard_normal(100000)